-This introduction to law school has benefits such as establishing early friendships, study habits and relationships with professors.
-Students also benefit from the experience of creating course outlines and completing two law school final exams.
-Students who participate in the summer program give high praise to their “readiness quotient” when tackling a full course load in the fall.
+The classes are small, approximately 20-30 students, and this one-on-one introduction to law school helps students establish early friendships, relationships with professors, effective study habits and outlining skills.
+Students who participate in Cumberland’s pre-1L summer program give high praise for their “readiness quotient” when tackling a full course load in the fall.

 Stephen Everett Wells Professor of Municipal Law Michael E. DeBow teaches Legal Process (2 credit hours).
 Public Law Process is taught by instructor and director of academic support Lynn Hogewood (3 credit hours).
 These professors coordinate their courses to be complimentary by using a single textbook and aligning the requirements for project deadlines.